liuchengxu/space-vim/README.md

 You can use `.spacevim` in your home directory to customize space-vim, where you can enable the existing layers, add your extra plugins and private configurations.

 If `.spacevim` does not exist, vanilla vim will be loaded!
+Refer to [.spacevim.template](https://github.com/liuchengxu/space-vim/wiki/.spacevim.template) as an example.

 ### Presetting